-The Nature Conservancy facilitated a community-based watershed management planning process in 2014 and 2015 along Florida's Gulf Coast for the following six watersheds: Perdido Bay, Pensacola Bay, Choctawhatchee Bay, St. Andrew and St. Joseph bays, Apalachicola to St. Marks, and the Springs Coast.
+To achieve comprehensive and long-term success for Gulf restoration, TNC facilitated a communitybased watershed management planning process in 2014 and 2015 along Florida's Gulf Coast for the following six watersheds: Perdido Bay, Pensacola Bay, Choctawhatchee Bay, St. Andrew and St. Joseph bays, Apalachicola to St. Marks, and the Springs Coast.
 The process was designed to:

-- Develop watershed-based plans that identify the most pressing environmental issues affecting each watershed and solutions that address the issues, regardless of political jurisdiction and funding source. - Create long term partnerships among stakeholders in each watershed and across the regions to maximize effectiveness of project implementation and funding efforts. - Provide a screening tool to evaluate the project priorities of these watershed plans for potential RESTORE funding by the communities, FDEP, FWC, NFWF, Mitsui Oil Exploration Company, Ltd. (MOEX) Offshore, and the Gulf Coast Restoration Council (TNC 2014).
+- Develop watershed-based plans that identify the most pressing environmental issues affecting each watershed and solutions that address the issues, regardless of political jurisdiction and funding source; - Create long-term partnerships among stakeholders in each watershed and across the regions to maximize effectiveness of project implementation and funding efforts; and - Provide a screening tool to evaluate the project priorities of these watershed plans for potential funding by the communities, the FDEP, the FWC, the NFWF, and the Gulf Coast Ecosystem Restoration Council (TNC 2014).

-The TNC Plan developed for Choctawhatchee Bay identifies 23 projects to address seven major actions:
+The plan developed for the Choctawhatchee Bay watershed identifies 23 projects to address six major actions (TNC 2014):

-- Protect, restore, create and/or manage natural habitat and resources and increase buffer areas;

-- Increase cooperation and coordination for management, monitoring, funding, implementation, outreach, enforcement;

-- Reduce impacts to groundwater and ensure adequate fresh water availability;

-- Reduce and treat stormwater;

-- Reduce nutrient loading;
+- Protect, restore, create and/or manage natural habitat and resources and increase buffer areas; - Increase cooperation and coordination for management, monitoring, funding, implementation, outreach, and enforcement; - Reduce impacts to groundwater and ensure adequate fresh water availability; - Reduce and treat stormwater; - Reduce nutrient loading; and - Reduce sedimentation.

-- Reduce sedimentation; and

-- Increase economic diversification.

-To complete the planning process and ensure that all of the priority issues are identified and addressed, the plan recommended the updating of the 2002 Choctawhatchee River and Bay Watershed SWIM Plan (TNC 2014).
+To complete the planning process and ensure that all of the priority issues are identified and addressed, the plan recommended updating the 2002 Choctawhatchee River and Bay SWIM Plan-the subject of this report (TNC 2014).